Scratchy-Show/SnowTricks/README.md

 # SnowTricks
-Creatinn of a collaborative snowboard site based on the Symfony framwork.
+Creating of a collaborative snowboard site based on the Symfony framwork.

 ------------------------------------------------------------------------------------------------------------------------------------------

 ## Codacy Badge